 ICE Tried To Deport This U.S. Citizen And Marine Veteran

-Born in Grand Rapids, Mich., Jilmar Ramos-Gomez served in the Marines and saw combat in Afghanistan.
-He is a U.S. citizen.
+Jilmar Ramos-Gomez served in the Marines and saw combat in Afghanistan.
+Born in Grand Rapids, Mich., he is a U.S. citizen.

 But last month, federal immigration authorities took him into custody to face possible deportation.